International Engineering Program

 - Housing at UTC: The information packet that comes from UTC with your official letter of acceptance has information on housing.
 Complete your arrangements for housing by May 31st to ensure best choice of accommodations.

-- Travel arrangements: Students are responsible for their own travel.
-Many students like to make arrangements together so that you travel with some URI friends, so play early.
+- Travel Arrangements: Students are responsible for their own travel.
+Many students like to make arrangements together so that you travel with some URI friends, so plan early.
 Make sure you contact the university to ask when the best time is to arrive.

-- Gather your paperwork for the visa appointment: There is a lot of paperwork to bring so plan ahead.
+- Gather Paperwork for Visa Appointment: There is a lot of paperwork to bring so plan ahead.
 Bring copies of everything.
 Please note that in addition to UTC’s letter of acceptance you need a letter of acceptance to the program signed by the French IEP Director.
 You should also bring a letter from URI’s registrar certifying that you are an enrolled student at URI.
 Consult the consulate’s website for the most up-to-date requirements.

 While in France